Manufacturing Cost Reduction Strategies

 When to Seek Professional Help

-If your team lacks expertise in data analytics, ERP integration, or ROI modeling, engage a neutral third party (e.g., a manufacturing consultant specializing in automation ROI) *before* vendor selection.
-This prevents costly missteps—especially critical for complex robotics integration where errors can exceed $100K.
+If your team lacks expertise in data analytics, ERP integration, or ROI modeling, engage a neutral third party before vendor selection.
+This prevents costly missteps – especially critical for complex robotics integration where errors can exceed $100K.

 Inventory Management Overhaul: Minimizing Holding Costs Without Stockouts